Numigi/odoo-karma/karma/README.md

 The condition above means:

-* If a customer bougth more than 10 different products in a month,
+* If a customer bought more than 10 different products in a month,
 * Then he gets a score equal to the number of products bought divided by 10.

 Now, let's suppose we would like to add an upper boundary for the potential score to reach.